microsoft/MPPC23-Power-Apps/lab3/README.md

 In this lab, you will go though the following tasks:

-- Create your first pipeline (Dev - QA - Prod)
+- Create your first pipeline
-- Run the first deployment to the Test environment
+- Run the deployment to the Test environment
-- Install the Creator Kit solution in QA environment
-- Install the Creator Kit solution in Prod environment
-- Retry the deployment to the QA environment
 - Deploy to the Prod environment
-- Use AI generated descriptions

 ## Task 1: Create your first pipeline